· MIDDLE EAST · SAUDI ARABIA ·

 It is also beneficial that as more budget-minded travellers, accommodation and food is more affordable at Petra and access is easier.

 Although we chose Petra, Hegra was super-cool.
-It’s worth visiting and when we are next around Al Ula, (possibly at the end of the year!), we plan to visit again.
-We’d recommend it to anyone wanting to check out beautiful places in Saudi Arabia.
+It’s worth visiting and when we are next around Al Ula (possibly at the end of the year), we plan to visit again.
+We’d still recommend it to anyone wanting to check out beautiful places in Saudi Arabia.

 I guess this post might seem a bit pointless – like comparing two completely different sites from separate countries for no reason.
 The thing is though, for years, I’d seen pictures of Hegra and in my mind it was built up to be like Petra because of the visual resemblance between the sites.